 Certificate in College and University Teaching, Summer 2016

 Committed to teaching and mentoring, Dr. Short completed the Certificate in College and University Teaching at University of California, Santa Barbara (UCSB) and earned a Certificate from the Summer Teaching Institute for Associates (STIA).
 She provided mentorship and support for graduate student teachers as Peer Facilitator in Arts & Humanities for STIA, and oversaw and mentored teaching assistants at Arizona State University.
-Her teaching goals center on developing students’ analytical abilities to appreciate and describe the music they perform and enjoy.
+At Shenandoah University, she was selected as a Transformative Teaching & Learning Fellow for the 2020-2021 academic year.
+Her teaching goals center on harnessing multimedia to develop students’ analytical abilities so they can better understand the music they perform and enjoy.

 She has been active as a musical director and performer in theatrical productions, as a solo singer and as a member of various choirs.
 She has performed onstage at regional theatres and in national tours, including a tour of Camelot starring Robert Goulet.
 Favorite performance arenas include Lamb’s Players Theatre, the Lawrence Welk Resort Theatre, Starlight Musical Theatre Sea World, and the Empire State Building as a singer, dancer, pianist and actress.
 Her current favorite musical activity is singing with her family in their living room for online cabarets.